A2Amir/SFS-A68/README.md

 </table>

 ### 2. Prerequisites

-To create the environment from the environment.yml file to use the helper codes
+In order to use the helper codes, create the environment from the environment.yml file

         conda env create -f environment.yml

 Activate the new environment:

         conda activate SFS-A68

 Verify that the new environment was installed correctly

         conda env list